seek-oss/logger/docs/eeeoh.md

 `@seek/logger` currently auto-generates `ddsource` and `ddtags`.
 Reach out if you have a need to set custom values for these attributes.

+## Environment setup

 ### Automat workload hosting

-Components deployed to Automat workload hosting receive `DD_ENV`, `DD_SERVICE`, `DD_VERSION` environment variables at runtime.
+Components deployed to Automat v1+ workload hosting have metadata added to their logs by telemetry agents outside of the application process.
-Configure the logger to read these environment variables:
+Configure the logger to assume environment-based configuration:

 ```typescript
 // src/framework/logging.ts